nsqio/nsqio.github.io/_posts/2014-02-01-production.md

 You only need to run 1 of these and make it accessible publicly (securely).

-There are a few HTML template files that need to be deployed somewhere.
-By default `nsqadmin` will look in `/usr/local/share/nsqadmin/templates` but can be overridden via `--template-dir`.

 To display charts from `graphite`, specify `--graphite-url`.
 If you're using a version of `statsd` that adds those silly prefixes to all keys, also specify `--use-statsd-prefixes`.
 Finally, if graphite isn't accessible publicly you can have `nsqadmin` proxy those requests by specifying